-Matthew couldn’t be more excited to be back working in the new Barrette Center for the Arts.
+Matthew couldn’t be more excited to be back working at Northern Stage.
 He is originally from Ithaca New York and holds a BFA from Ithaca College where he studied technical theatre with a concentration in Technical Direction.
 He has most recently worked as the Assistant Technical Director at Olney Theatre Center in Maryland.
 His other previous places of employment include; Carpenter at Arena Stage in DC, Carpenter at Long Wharf Theatre in CT, Carpenter at Shakespeare and Co.
 In MA, Technical Director at Des Moines Metro Opera in IA, and Technical Director for Running to Places Theatre co. in Ithaca NY.

 Assistant Technical Director

 Originally from Los Angeles, he’s excited to see what Northern Stage and Vermont have in store for the future.
 Some recent work include set design and technical direction of Strength of this Nation, Polygon, and Pacific Overtures.
 His focus is fixed on the interaction between people and their environment, he’s eager to see the worlds that will come to fruition at Northern Stage.

 Audra Giuliano is extremely excited to be joining Northern Stage as a scenic apprentice.
 She is a recent graduate from Central Connecticut State University, where she received her Bachelor’s of Fine Arts in Theatre Design and Production Technology.
 Audra is native to Connecticut and has worked in several theatres there including Playhouse on Park and the Westport Country Playhouse but comes to Northern Stage from Olney, Maryland, where she was working at the Olney Theatre Center (OTC).
 Her recent credits at OTC include Every Brilliant Thing, The Crucible, and The Invisible Hand. audragiuliano.blogspot.com.